ajv-validator/ajv/CONTRIBUTING.md

 1. What version of Ajv are you using?
 Does the issue happen if you use the latest version?
 2. Ajv options object (see https://github.com/epoberezkin/ajv#options).
-3. JSON schema and the data you are validating (please make it as small as possible to reproduce the issue).
+3. JSON Schema and the data you are validating (please make it as small as possible to reproduce the issue).
 4. Your code (please use `options`, `schema` and `data` as variables).
 5. Validation result, data AFTER validation, error messages.
 6. What results did you expect?